 need not include step-family or in-laws unless you want to.

-own machine, you may choose to do Programming Project Exercises
+Alternative 2 (Programming): If you prefer, you may choose to do Programming Project Exercises

 1 - 7 at the end of Chapter 16 instead of the Problem Set